-18.513 Military Reserve Leave.
+Military Reserve Leave 18.513

 - (1) An employee who, by reason of membership in the United States Military Reserve, or ordered by the appropriate authorities to attend a training or encampment under the supervision of the United States Armed Forces, or by reason of membership in the National Guard, is required by the authorities thereof to do so, shall be granted a leave of absence from his/her position without loss of pay for a period not to exceed fifteen working days in any calendar year.
 It is intended that this shall be done without financial penalty to the employee.
 The County will therefore pay such employee for this time lost in an amount equaling the difference between his/her daily military pay and the employee's normal County daily wage.
-To receive such leave, the employee must file a copy of his/her orders with the Human Resources Director at least two weeks prior as far in advance as is reasonable under the circumstances (preference is at least two weeks advance notice) prior to date such training or encampment leave is to commence. - (2) An employee who has active membership in the U.S. Military Reserve or National Guard and who is ordered to long term active duty of 30 days or more in the U.S. Armed Forces shall be granted military leave with supplemental pay equal to the difference between the employee's basic military pay and his/her normal County daily wage.
+To receive such leave, the employee must file a copy of his/her orders with the Human Resources Director as far in advance as is reasonable under the circumstances (preference is at least two weeks advance notice) prior to date such training or encampment leave is to commence. - An employee who has active membership in the U.S. Military Reserve or National Guard and who is ordered to active duty in the U.S. Armed Forces shall be granted military leave with supplemental pay equal to the difference between the employee's basic military pay and his/her normal County daily wage.
 Supplemental pay granted under this section is provided for the duration of an employee's military service, not to exceed 5 years.
 Proof must be filed with the Human Resources Director.
 To receive compensation the employee must submit a copy of his/her Military Leave & Earnings statement to the County Payroll Office on a monthly basis.
 The net pay to an employee may be an estimate with final pay reconciliation by the County's Payroll Office after receipt of the employee's military pay vouchers, either during the course of military service or after completion.
 Accrual of seniority and benefits, and reinstatement rights and limitations, shall be consistent with those outlined in section (d) and as required by law.
 An employee who voluntarily extends his/her military service shall not be granted supplemental pay, but may apply for additional unpaid military leave under section (d).
-The effect of this subsection is retroactive to January 1, 2004, and is subject to the rights of the various unions representing County employees to object to said compensation policy prior to implementation and request that this subsection be subject to the collective bargaining process.
+The effect of this subsection is retroactive to January 1, 2004, and is subject to the rights of the various unions representing County employees to object to said compensation policy prior to implementation and request that this subsection be subject to the collective bargaining process. - (3) Any employee described in subsection (2) shall also be entitled to continue paid coverage under the County's group medical plan for four (4) weeks.